 - Demandingness (control) is the extent of control parents use to influence their child’s behavior, the nature of discipline.

-More recently, research has identified a third dimension, structure, which is the extent to which parents provide their children with a predictable, organized, and consistent environment.
+More recently, psychologists have identified a third dimension, structure, the extent to which parents provide their children with a predictable, organized, and consistent environment.

 Ultimately, a healthy balance of responsiveness, demandingness, and structure will result in an enriching relationship between you and your child.
 Here are the 4 parenting styles and their key characteristics and how they matter for child development.